Health-Informatics-UoN/carrot-docs/public/docs/CoConnectTools/ETL-Tool.md

-The primary purpose of this package is running ETL of given a dataset and a set of transform rules encoded within a `json` file.
-The simplest way to run the ETLTool, designed to handle the output `json` of the CO-CONNECT Mapping-Pipeline web-tool.
+The primary purpose of this package is running ETL (Extract, Transform, Load) on a dataset (series of input `.csv` files) and a set of transform rules (defined in a `json` file).

+The following guide will take you through the main steps to make sure the tool is installed correctly and that the ETL is performed correctly.

+For those more familiar with the CO-CONNECT-Tools ETL, [a Quick Run guide can be found here](/CoConnectTools/QuickRun/)

 ### 1. Checking The Package

 To verify the package is installed you can test the following information commands:
 ```
-$ coconnect info version
+coconnect info version
 <tool version in format X.Y.Z>

-$ coconnect info install_folder
+coconnect info install_folder
 <path to install folder>

 ```